andymcgunagle/express-router-generator/README.md

 ### createNewRouter method return value

-The createNewRouter method generates a new file with the Express router and specified routes.
-It will be written to the directory you're currently running the createNewRouter method from.
+The `createNewRouter` method generates a new file with the Express router and specified routes.
+It will be written to the directory you're currently running the `createNewRouter` method from.

-Also, the promise returned by "await fs.writeFile" within this method is returned by the method and resolved with no arguments upon success.
+Also, the promise returned by `await fs.writeFile` within this method is returned by the method and resolved with no arguments upon success.
 You're not required to do anything with the promise that's returned.

 ## template parameter properties

 - `template.routerName`: The name of the new router.

+- `template.useIdParams`: Instead of writing route names, you can set this property to true to create a router with a POST route of `/`, plus GET, PUT, and DELETE routes with routes of `/:Id`.
+This cannot be used in conjunction with `template.useGenericNames`, custom route names, or additional routes.

-- `template.useStandardNames`: Instead of writing route names, you can set this property to true to create a router with post, get, put, and delete routes that use use the standard route names (`post-${routerName}`, `get-${routerName}`, `update-${routerName}`, and `delete-${routerName}`).
+- `template.useGenericNames`: Instead of writing route names, you can set this property to true to create a router with POST, GET, PUT, and DELETE routes that use generic route names: `post-${routerName}`, `get-${routerName}`, `update-${routerName}`, and `delete-${routerName}`.
 If this is set to true, any route property names you define in this template object will be ignored.

-- `template.postRouteName`: The name of the post route in the new router.
+- `template.postRouteName`: The name of the POST route in the new router.

-- `template.additionalPostRouteName`: The name of an additional post route in the new router.
+- `template.additionalPostRouteName`: The name of an additional POST route in the new router.

-- `template.getRouteName`: The name of the get route in the new router.
+- `template.getRouteName`: The name of the GET route in the new router.

-- `template.additionalGetRouteName`: The name of an additional get route in the new router.
+- `template.additionalGetRouteName`: The name of an additional GET route in the new router.

-- `template.putRouteName`: The name of the put route in the new router.
+- `template.putRouteName`: The name of the PUT route in the new router.

-- `template.additionalPutRouteName`: The name of an additional put route in the new router.
+- `template.additionalPutRouteName`: The name of an additional PUT route in the new router.

-- `template.deleteRouteName`: The name of the delete route in the new router.
+- `template.deleteRouteName`: The name of the DELETE route in the new router.

-- `template.additionalDeleteRouteName`: The name of an additional delete route in the new router.
+- `template.additionalDeleteRouteName`: The name of an additional DELETE route in the new router.

 ## Example output